 “Don’t think I let you off the hook.
 You still gotta tell me about this obvious beautiful woman since she looks like me,” I said in between a bite of sausage.

-As he gazed out the window, it looked as if his face was dragged down with a 50lb weight.
+As he gazed out the window, his face looked dragged down from a fifty-pound weight.
 But something in the ice puddle jarred a memory that perked him right up.

 “Y’know, uh, she was fresh off the train from Florida.
 Lake City if I remember correctly.
 Green as the grass in Fairmount Park.
 Poor girl.